Intercoin/UtilityTokenContract/README.md

 --|--|--
 name|string|name utility token. see ERC20 interface
 symbol|string|symbol utility token. see ERC20 interface
-secondary_token|address|address for external token. used only in UtilityToken.sol
+reserveToken|address|address for external token. used only in UtilityToken.sol

 # Overview
 once installed will be use methods to exchange